 - Erythritol – You can substitute erythritol with any other crystal sweetener, such as allulose, tagatose, or xylitol.
 You can also use blends of erythritol and monk fruit or erythritol and stevia, but these are slightly sweeter than pure erythritol.

 - Almond Milk – You can use any plant-based milk in this recipe such as coconut milk or soy milk.

 - Coconut Oil – Coconut oil can be replaced with melted butter.

 Yes, you can turn this keto pancake batter into keto waffles.
 Make sure to grease the waffle iron before pouring the batter.

-Keto pancakes use sugar-free sweetener instead of sugar and a low-carb flour such as almond flour instead of all-purpose flour.
+Keto pancakes use sugar-free sweeteners instead of sugar and low-carb flour, such as almond flour, instead of all-purpose flour.

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.
 The nutrition data is calculated using WP Recipe Maker.
 Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
 Some sweeteners are excluded because they are not metabolized.
 You should always calculate the nutritional data yourself instead of relying on Sweetashoney's data.
 Sweetashoney and its recipes and articles are not intended to cure, prevent, diagnose, or treat any disease.
 Sweetashoney cannot be liable for adverse reactions or any other outcome resulting from the use of recipes or advice found on the Website.